The Honor Code

 Professors’ academic reputations (and employment opportunities) are created via the ideas and knowledge they generate.
 Faculty members worked hard to acquire their knowledge via years of rigorous study and discipline.
 If a student takes another person’s idea and uses it as their own, it is essentially stealing that person’s idea – just as the people in our earlier example stole the recipe for the new soft drink the inventor created.

-Aside from the unethical issue of plagiarism is the fact that students who plagiarize aren’t truly learning on their own.
+Aside from the unethical issue of stealing ideas without proper credit is the fact that students who plagiarize aren’t truly learning on their own.
 Ronald B. Sandler explains it this way:

 “A fundamental goal of education is to produce students who can evaluate ideas – both analysis and synthesis – and who can produce significant original thoughts.
 Plagiarism is simply repeating words or thoughts of other people, without adding anything new.
 Therefore, submitting a plagiarized paper – in addition to the wrongful conduct – does not demonstrate the level of understanding and skill that an educated person is reasonably expected to have.”